gregology/gregology.github.io/codex.md

 - I have a slight automatic preference for people that look like me
 - I am susceptible to many cognitive biases & logical fallacies
 - It is my responsibility to continue to identify my biases & challenge my perceptions
+- I perceive a fraction of my surroundings

 ### Beliefs about my Privilege